qiutzh/ImageHosting/README.md

-# CDN
+# ImageHosting
-CDN for MyBlog
+ImageHosting for MyBlog